 IAG, which had built a 4.61% stake in Norwegian, had said it would now consider its options and at the time of writing, it has not yet ‘gone hostile’ – which happens as its stake rises to the point where it is legally compelled to make an offer directly to shareholders, independent of the takeover target’s view of the proposals.

 Ultimately, the company is owned by its shareholders and when those shareholders are sufficiently united and organised, the position of management is quickly reduced to that of any regular employee.
-It is simply not legally relevant.
+It simply becomes irrelevant.

-In the airline industry, takeovers and consolidation is rather commonplace, particularly in recent years as tough underlying trading conditions have left operators seeking strength in scale and numbers.
+In the airline industry, takeovers and consolidation are rather commonplace, particularly in recent years as tough underlying trading conditions have left operators seeking strength in scale and numbers.

-Indeed, IAG itself is the result of the marriage of the 2011 BA and Iberia, and the group has continued to pick up brands such as Aer Lingus and Vueling.
+Indeed, IAG itself is the result of the 2011 marriage of BA and Iberia, and the group has continued to pick up brands such as Aer Lingus and Vueling.

 Elsewhere in the sector, on a somewhat smaller scale, a possible combination of Flybe and Stobart Group (which runs Southend Airport operations as well as regional Flybe branded routes out of the ‘London’ hub) failed to get across the line back this spring.